sassoftware/viya4-monitoring-kubernetes/logging/openshift/openshift.md

 repository) to view SAS Viya log messages.

-If the optional OpenShift cluster logging has already been deployed, you can use them to view SAS Viya log messages.
+If the optional OpenShift cluster logging has already been deployed, you can use it to view SAS Viya log messages.
 However, the messages from third-party components of SAS Viya will be displayed differently than the messages from the SAS Viya components, which might make message parsing and interpretation more difficult.